mbaske/grid-sensor/README.md

 ## Detection Settings

-A newly added GridSensorComponent2D or GridSensorComponent3D component can't detect anything, because it is unaware of any detectable gameobject types.
+A newly added GridSensorComponent2D or GridSensorComponent3D can't detect anything, because it is unaware of any detectable gameobject types.

 ![Detection Inspector Settings](Images/insp-detect1.png)